JeffreySarnoff/RollingFunctions.jl/README.md

 -----

-The master branch source text is in flux.
-Pkg.add("RollingFunctions") does work.
+The master branch source text is in flux. ~/RollingFunctions/stable/src/ copies the current release.
-The source text Pkg.add_ed is mirrored in _/JeffreySarnoff/RollingFunctions/stable/src.

 -----